Christine Sinclair: Federation conflicts, sixth World Cup, and retirement (2022–2023)

 Sinclair was named to the Canadian squad for the 2023 FIFA Women's World Cup in Australia and New Zealand, her sixth edition of the tournament, and generally presumed to be her last.
 As the defending Olympic champions, Canada was among the pre-tournament favourites.
 Canada was drawn into a group that included host nation Australia.
 Canada opened the tournament with its third World Cup meeting with Nigeria.
 Sinclair drew a penalty after being fouled in the box, but with Fleming absent due to injury concerns, she herself took it.
 Her attempt was saved by Chiamaka Nnadozie, and as the match ended in a 0–0 draw, this came to be seen as a pivotal moment in the outcome.
 In a reverse of the 2019 World Cup penalty attempt by Beckie, commentators debated whether it was a mistake for Sinclair to take the penalty.
 Sinclair did not start against Ireland, the first time in her career she had not been in the starting line-up for Canada at the World Cup, but came off the bench for the second half.
 She was generally credited for helping Canada come back to win 2–1 after a poor first half.
 Sinclair started in the final group match against Australia, with Canada only requiring draw to qualify for the knockout stage.
 However, Sinclair was substituted at half-time as Canada trailed 2–0 and ending up losing 4–0, eliminating them from the tournament.
 Sinclair was observed gathering blades of grass from the field, acknowledging when asked that this was "probably" her final World Cup appearance.
 Following the loss, Sinclair renewed her previous public warnings about the need for greater resources for women's soccer in Canada.
+It was the first World Cup in which Sinclair competed but did not score.

 Following the disappointment in Australia, coach Priestman made significant alterations to the team's composition in advance of their next fixtures, the two-legged CONCACAF Olympic qualification playoff against Jamaica in September.
 Sinclair did not play in the first match, and came off the bench to play thirty minutes in the second match at BMO Field.
 Canada won both matches, securing its fifth consecutive Olympic appearance.
 Priestman revealed afterward that "Christine told me I want to get this team to the Olympics. … After this window, we'll sit down, we'll reflect."